-In response to the state-wide shortage of teachers trained to work with Visually Impaired students, Missouri State University has developed a state-wide alternative Visually Impaired Certification Program (VIP) which allows both currently certified teachers and candidates with a bachelor's degree but no certification to earn their initial certificate in Visually Impaired (Blind and Partially Sighted) Birth - Grade 12.
-This program has received full accreditation from the Association for Education and Rehabilitation of the Blind and Visually Impaired (AER), the National Council for Accreditation of Teacher Education (NCATE) and the Missouri Department of Elementary and Secondary Education (DESE).
+In response to the state-wide shortage of teachers trained to work with Visually Impaired students, Missouri State University has developed a Blindness and Low Vision Certification Program (BLV) which allows both currently certified teachers and candidates with a bachelor's degree but no certification to earn their initial certificate in Blindness and Low Vision (Birth - Grade 12).
+This program has received full accreditation from the National Council for Accreditation of Teacher Education (NCATE) and the Missouri Department of Elementary and Secondary Education (DESE).

-In addition, candidates in states outside Missouri may enroll in the VIP program to earn certification in Missouri, and then work with their home state to transfer that certification to their state.
-For more information on transferring certification from Missouri to your home state, click here.
+In addition, candidates in states outside Missouri may enroll in the BLV program to earn certification in Missouri and then work with their home state to transfer that certification to their state.
+Learn more on transferring certification from Missouri to your home state.

-The VIP program allows students the option to teach on a Provisional Certificate in Missouri with Visually Impaired students while pursuing certification.
-In order to offer the program throughout the state of Missouri, students complete 21 hours of masters level VI coursework online through Missouri State University and must complete the Praxis II exam for Cross Categorical Special Education (*.
-Those without a current teaching certificate also complete 12 hours of specific education coursework (and Praxis II #0281 - Blind and Partially Sighted) at ANY College or University in Missouri with a teacher education program approved by the Department of Elementary and Secondary Education (DESE).
+The BLV program allows students the option to teach on a Provisional Certificate in Missouri with blind and low vision students while pursuing certification.
+Students complete 24 hours of masters level BLV coursework online through Missouri State University and must complete the Missouri Content Assessments (MoCA) for Cross Categorical Special Education (#050) and Blind and Partially Sighted (#047).
+Those without a current teaching certificate also complete 29 hours of specific education coursework at ANY College or University in Missouri with a teacher education program approved by the Department of Elementary and Secondary Education (DESE).
 Because this program is usually completed while working full-time, the program takes approximately 2-3 years to complete.
-To view the list of courses required in this program, click here.
+Access the list of courses required in this program.

-Additional coursework in Special Education and/or attendance at workshops may be needed to prepare you for successful completion of the Praxis II exam in Cross-Categorical Special Education (exam #0543).
+Additional coursework in Special Education and/or attendance at workshops may be needed to prepare you for successful completion of the Missouri Content Assessment (MoCA) exam Cross-Categorical Special Education (exam #050).